hpehl/hpehl.github.com/source/_posts/2015-06-26-extending-hal-management-console.markdown

 ## Request Controller

-Let's say we want to develop an extension for the subsystem `request-comntroller`.
+Let's say we want to develop an extension for the subsystem `request-controller`.
 This subsystem is used for request limiting and graceful shutdown and is currently not covered in the HAL management console.
 Open a shell and execute

 ```
 mvn archetype:generate \